wellspringcp/wellspring/03-treasury-and-taxation/03-1-taxation.md

 ##### Enjoyment of the courts:

-None of these penalties shall apply to any conagent presenting before the courts in any criminal proceeding or tort.
+None of these penalties shall apply to any conagent presenting before the courts in any criminal or tort proceeding.

 - In any civil proceeding against it where an indepagent with an outstanding tax debt stands as a defendant:
   - In an ongoing proceeding which had been filed prior to any currently unpaid debt becoming accrued, the proceeding shall continue to regular completion.